A two-step approach to model precipitation extremes in California based on max-stable and marginal point processes: Introduction

-Without resorting to a spatial version of the POT approach, can we make better use of the data if daily observations are available and improve the efficiency of parameter estimators?
-We propose a two-step composite likelihood approach for inferences in max-stable processes modeling with spatial extremes that fuses block maxima data with daily records from each site.
-The first step estimates marginal parameters using an independent composite likelihood for point processes with daily records data.
-Given the marginal parameter estimates, the second step estimates dependence parameters by a pairwise composite likelihood with block maxima data.
-The two-step approach has been studied recently for multivariate models to overcome the computational difficulty in maximum likelihood estimation \citep{Zhao:Joe:comp:2005, Joe:asym:2005}.
-A difference between our two-step approach and theirs is that we use different data in the two steps; the first step uses daily records while the second step uses annual maxima.
-With the separate estimation of marginal parameters and dependence parameters in two steps, the approach is easily grasped by practitioners.
-As expected, in our simulation study, the two-step estimator shows substantial gain in efficiency compared to the existing composite likelihood approach that uses only the block maxima data.
-Such gains can lead to much narrower confidence intervals for risk measures such as joint return levels.
+Without resorting to a spatial version of threshold-based approaches, we propose a two-step approach that utilizes daily records in addition to block maxima from each site for max-stable process models.
+The first step estimates the marginal parameters using an independence likelihood constructed from the univariate threshold-based point process approach with daily records.
+Given the marginal parameter estimates, the second step estimates the dependence parameters from a pairwise likelihood with block maxima.
+The two-step approach has been studied recently for multivariate models to overcome the computational difficulty in maximum likelihood estimation [\citet{Zhao:Joe:comp:2005,Joe:asym:2005}].
+Our two-step approach is different, however, in that we use different data in the two steps: the first step uses daily records, while the second step uses block maxima.
+Compared to the bivariate threshold-based approaches, the marginal parameter estimator from the two-step approach is robust to misspecification of the spatial dependence.
+The more efficient marginal estimator helps improve the efficiency of the dependence parameter estimator compared to the composite likelihood estimator based on only block maxima.

 The rest of the article is organized as follows.
-The spatial max-stable process model defined by all univariate marginal distributions and a spatial dependence structure is introduced in Section~\ref{sec:maxstab}.
-In Section~\ref{sec:2step}, we present details of the two-step composite likelihood approach, the asymptotic properties of the estimator, and how to estimate the limiting variance.
-A simulation study is reported in Section~\ref{sec:simu} to assess the efficiency gain of the two-step approach in comparison to the current practice based on block maxima data only.
-The proposed method is applied to the precipitation data from 20 sites in California over 55 years in Section~\ref{sec:appl}, providing more compact confidence regions for joint return levels.
+Our motivating application, annual maximum winter daily precipitation in California, is presented in Section~\ref{sec:cali}.
+The spatial max-stable process model defined by all univariate marginal distributions and a spatial dependence structure, and the dependence measure extremal coefficient, are introduced in Section~\ref{sec:maxstab}.
+In Section~\ref{sec:2step} we present details of the two-step approach, the asymptotic properties of the estimator, and describe how to estimate the limiting variance.
+A simulation study is reported in Section~\ref{sec:simu}.
+The proposed method is applied to the precipitation data from 36 sites in California over 55 years in Section~\ref{sec:appl}, providing more compact confidence regions for joint return levels.
 Section~\ref{sec:disc} concludes with some discussion.